Expression Interrupted

 The fourth hearing in the trial was held on 11 December 2017 at the Istanbul 26th High Criminal Court.

-On 16 February 2018, Ilıcak and five of her co-defendants in the case were convicted of "attempting to overthrow the constitutional order" and sentenced to aggravated life imprisonment.
+On 16 February 2018, Ilıcak and five of her co-defendants were sentenced to aggravated life imprisonment on the charge of "attempting to overthrow the constitutional order."

-Defense lawyers appealed the verdict with the 2nd Criminal Chamber of the Istanbul Regional Court of Justice.
-The appellate court formally accepted the case on 27 June 2018 and ruled to release Ilıcak's co-defendant Mehmet Altan based on an earlier Constitutional Court ruling but decided to keep the rest of the defendants, including Ilıcak, in jail.
+Defense lawyers appealed the judgment with the 2nd Criminal Chamber of the Istanbul Regional Court of Justice.
+The appellate court formally accepted the case on 27 June 2018 and ruled to release Ilıcak's co-defendant Mehmet Altan based on an earlier Constitutional Court judgment but decided to keep the rest of the defendants, including Ilıcak, in jail.

-During the final hearing on 2 October 2018, six defendants made their final defense statements in response to the prosecutor’s final opinion.
-Nazlı Ilıcak was the first defendant to address the court during the hearing.
-She said that her defense statements were being ignored despite having already rebutted all accusations against her.
-Noting that during her time as a columnist for the shuttered Bugün daily, the newspaper’s owner Akın İpek did not face any investigations, Ilıcak added that allegations that Can Erzincan TV, where she hosted a political discussion show, was linked with the Fethullah Gülen movement, should be clarified by the station’s owner, Recep Aktaş.
+During the second and final hearing held on 2 October 2018, the defendants made their statements in response to the prosecutor’s final opinion.
+Ilıcak was the first defendant to address the court during the hearing.
+She said that her statements were being ignored despite having already rebutted all accusations against her.
+Noting that during her time as a columnist for Bugün daily, the newspaper’s owner Akın İpek did not face any investigations, Ilıcak added that allegations that Can Erzincan TV, where she hosted a political discussion show, had ties with the Fethullah Gülen movement should be clarified by the station’s owner, Recep Aktaş.

-Calling attention to the Constitutional Court’s ruling in favor of Mehmet Altan, Ilıcak told the court that she was facing similar accusations with Altan and that the top court’s ruling should set a precedent for defendants with similar facts.
+Calling attention to the Constitutional Court’s Mehmet Altan judgment, Ilıcak told the court that she was facing similar accusations and that the top court’s ruling should set a precedent for defendants with similar facts.
 Ilıcak also noted that the “coup” charges against the defendants were dropped in the later stages of the proceedings in two recent major media trials, one of them being the “Zaman trial.”
-“The prosecutor has not presented even one substantial evidence as to why I would want to serve the interests of the [Gülen] movement,” Ilıcak said, adding that throughout her four-decade career as a journalist she has always defended justice and democracy.

 The full text of Ilıcak’s defense statement (in Turkish) can be accessed here.

-Announcing its verdict at the end of the hearing, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice rejected the appeals against the aggravated life sentences given by the trial court and ruled for the continuation of detention of all imprisoned defendants in the case, including Ilıcak.
+Rendering its judgment at the end of the hearing, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice rejected the appeals against the aggravated life sentences and ruled for the continuation of detention of all imprisoned defendants in the case, including Ilıcak.

 Supreme Court of Appeals ruling